The best ways to book or use points for this flight

 Fleet & Routes

-The size of Emirates A380 fleet is astonishing – as the largest operator of the A380 globally, they have over 90 in service at the time of writing.
-4 of these will now make their way each day between Australia and New Zealand, connecting you to Dubai and Bangkok.
+The size of Emirates A380 fleet is astonishing.
+As the largest operator of the A380 globally, they have over 90 in service at the time of writing, including one flying between Sydney and Christchurch.

 The Cabin – Seats & Seatmap